Alnorski/Getting-and-Cleaning-Data-Assignment/README.md

 ## Getting-and-Cleaning-Data-Assignment

-This read me file outlines the files within the Getting-and-Cleaning-Data Assignment.
+This read me file outlines the original dataset, and the three files (codebook.md, run_analysis.R, and TidyData.txt) found within the Getting-and-Cleaning-Data Repository.

 ## Scope of Original Dataset